tunimba/aify.github.io-termsofservice/README.md

-# Terms of Use – aify: AI Photo Generator & Art
+# Terms of Use – aixy
-Last Updated: [2025/10/4]
+Last Updated: [2026/3/15]

 # 1. Acceptance of Terms
-By downloading, installing, or using the aify application (the "Application"), you agree to be bound by these Terms of Use.
+By downloading, installing, or using the aixy application (the "Application"), you agree to be bound by these Terms of Use.
 If you do not agree, please do not use the Application.

 # 2. License Grant
 We grant you a limited, non-exclusive, non-transferable, revocable license to use the Application on a device you own or control, strictly in accordance with these Terms.